-- 23. A nurse is preparing an in-service on the subject of preventing medication errors.
+- REF: Header: Preventing Medication Errors | Page: 22OBJ: 2 - NAT: Client Needs: Safe and Effective Care Environment: Coordinated Care - TOP: Chapter 2 - KEY: Integrated Process: Clinical Problem-solving Process (Nursing Process) - BLM: Cognitive Level: Apply - 23.
+A nurse is preparing an in-service on the subject of preventing medication errors.
 Which actions will the nurse illustrate in the discussion?
 Select all that apply. - A) Rechecking all calculations - B) Always administering the drug before answering any of the client's questions - C) Avoiding distractions and concentrating on only one task at a time - D) Confirming any questionable orders - E) Practicing the five + 1 rights of drug administration

-Answer: A, C, D, E
+ANS: A, C, D, E

-Rationale: In addition to following the five + 1 rights of drug administration, a nurse can employ the following strategies to aid in the prevention of drug errors: confirm any questionable orders; decide when calculations are necessary, verify them with another nurse; listen to the client when they have questions about a drug, the dosage, or the drug regimen; administer the drug only after the client's questions have been adequately researched; and avoid distractions and concentrate on only one task at a time.
+Feedback: In addition to following the five + 1 rights of drug administration, a nurse can employ the following strategies to aid in the prevention of drug errors: confirm any questionable orders; when calculations are necessary, verify them with another nurse; listen to the client when they question a drug, the dosage, or the drug regimen; never administer the drug until the client's questions have been adequately researched; and avoid distractions and concentrate on only one task at a time.